Jameshudson/Desktop-Framework/README.md

 anything registered to listen to this event will be executed.

 The Presenter.
 The presenter sits inbetween the view and the model and "talks" to both.
 A typical Presenter will handle user input and model events.
-To register model events, first you must implements Initializable in to the class.
+To register model events, first you must implements Initializable in to the class, then override the 'initialize' method.

 ```Java
 public class MainPresenter implements Initializable {